Anna Worthington (Dip Counselling, NCS accred) online & in person North Devon

 Free initial in-person or telephone session

 I offer a free 30 minute session to see if we feel we can work together.

-My fees are £40 per hour, with a 10% discount for the 6th session and beyond.
+My fees are £40 per session (60 minutes online, 50 minutes face to face), with a 10% discount for the 10th session and beyond.
 I have a limited number of 20% discounted spaces for students and those on a low wage.
 Please enquire if there are any of these spaces available.